-Connect, AMIS and Sharepoint are all stored on an external datacentre contracted via an external IT support company.
+Connect, InForm, Cascade, SMS (Sponsorship Management System for volunteers run by Home Office) and SharePoint are all stored on an external datacentre contracted via an external IT support company.
 Records are backed up overnight and kept for 30 days after which they are overwritten.

 Netsuite is stored on an external mirrored datacentre contracted via an external IT support company and backed up every day.
-YMCA puts data out of use via local file deletion.
+YMCA FG puts data out of use via local file deletion.